NREL/HPC/docs/Documentation/Applications/Matlab/interactive.md

 # Running MATLAB Software Interactively

-*Learn how to run MATLAB software interactively on the Eagle system.*
+*Learn how to run MATLAB software interactively on NREL HPC systems.*

 <!-- TODO: Update link for System Connection. -->

-To run MATLAB on Eagle there are two ways to proceed: you can choose to start an interactive job and use a basic MATLAB terminal (no GUI), or you can use the GUI with a [FastX](../../../Development/Vizualization/FastX/fastx) session on a DAV node.
-For information on how to connect to Eagle, see [System Connection](https://www.nrel.gov/hpc/system-connection.html).
+To run MATLAB interactively there are two ways to proceed: you can choose to start an interactive job and use a basic MATLAB terminal (no GUI), or you can use the GUI with a [FastX](../../../Development/Vizualization/FastX/fastx) session on a DAV node.
+For information on how to connect to NREL HPC systems, see [System Connection](https://www.nrel.gov/hpc/system-connection.html).

 ## Running MATLAB via an Interactive Job

-After connecting to Eagle, the next step is to start an interactive job.
+After connecting to the login node, the next step is to start an interactive job.
 For example, the following command gets # nodes for interactive use for an hour:

 ```